Orkney’s educational system is as extensive as it is excellent.

 Kirkwall has two nurseries and most of the county’s primary schools have pre-school and nursery provision.
 Childcare and baby and toddler groups are also available.

-There are two senior secondary schools in Orkney; Kirkwall Grammar School and Stromness Academy, and three junior high schools; Westray, Stronsay and Sanday, which cater from nursery up to 4th year of secondary.
-Following 4th year, North Isles pupils stay in halls of residence in Kirkwall and attend Kirkwall Grammar School.
+In addition to primary schools dotted throughout the islands, Orkney has two senior secondary schools – Kirkwall Grammar School and Stromness Academy.
+The islands of Westray, Stronsay and Sanday each have a junior high school, catering from nursery aged pupils up to 4th year students.
+Following their 4th year, North Isles pupils stay in halls of residence in Kirkwall and attend Kirkwall Grammar School.
 Education in the islands is provided by Orkney Islands Council.

-Orkney College, a constituent college of the University of the Highlands and Islands (UHI), offers further and higher education, and degree and post graduate learning; there are also evening classes and short courses covering a variety of subjects.
+From agriculture to archaeology, Orkney College - a constituent college of the University of the Highlands and Islands (UHI) - offers many further and higher education opportunities, including degree and post graduate level learning, along with a range of vocational courses.

-Heriot Watt University's Orkney campus - the International Centre for Island Technology - is located in Stromness and provides post graduate level education in a range of renewable energy subjects.
+The new Orkney Research and Innovation Campus (ORIC) in Stromness is home to Heriot Watt University's International Centre for Island Technology, which provides post graduate level education in renewable energy and marine related subjects.

 The ORIC campus is also the base for Robert Gordon University’s Orkney Project and a number of businesses and organisations working in the renewables and innovation sectors.